freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - run clean-scripts/move-westcitations-to-correct-column61.py
  - dumps are updated.
 Need to delete old ones, and test that empty attributes don't cause the entire doc not to show up.
-Once tested, tackle the bug about bad various bad bits of data in the case names, thennotify mailing list and Malamud.
+Once tested, tackle the bug about bad various bad bits of data in the case names, then notify mailing list and Malamud.
  - Add courts to the DB using the admin interface or manage.py loaddata
  - clean the supreme court cases using: python scotus_case_name_cleaner.py -v